nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: findt KEYWORD [MORE_KEYWORDS]

 * The search is case-insensitive.
-E.g. `urgent` will match `Urgent`
+E.g. `urgent` will match `Urgent`.
 * The order of keywords does not matter.
-E.g. `Urgent Remote` will match `Remote Urgent`
+E.g. `Urgent Remote` will match `Remote Urgent`.
 * Only full words will be matched.
-E.g. `Remote` will not match `Remotely`
+E.g. `Remote` will not match `Remotely`.
 * Internship applications with tags matching at least one keyword will be returned.
+E.g. `findt urgent remote` will match tags `urgent` and `remote`.

 Example of usage:
 * `findt urgent`